-25 years ago “The Trade” was completed.
-Wayne Gretzky at the height of his hockey career was moved from Edmonton Oilers to Los Angeles Kings.
+They completed “The Trade” 25 years ago.
+The Edmonton Oilers moved Wayne Gretzky to Los Angeles Kings at the height of his hockey career.
 Canadian national hero was playing in Canada no more.
-He found out of this decision a few hours after winning Stanley Cup in 1988 from his father, who was aware of negotiations for last several months.
-Oiler owner’s financial situation was dire and he just needed money.
+He found out of this decision a few hours after winning Stanley Cup in 1988 from his father, who was aware of negotiations for the last several months.
+Oiler owner’s financial situation was dire, and he just needed money.

 Chris couldn’t sit still.
 But when the time came, he didn’t want to leave his seat.
-On the way to front of plane he was following me two steps behind.
-When we came to his row I introduced myself and my son.
+On the way to the front of a plane, he was following me two steps behind.
+When we came to the row our idol was sitting, I introduced myself and my son.
 I told him where we were flying and why.
-He asked Chris, which position was he playing.
+He asked Chris which position he was playing.
 Chris said “Center”.
-“Oh, me too” Gretzky said, as if we didn’t know already.
+“Oh, me too,” Gretzky said, as if we didn’t know that already.
 “Where do you live?” he asked again.
-“In Camarillo” Chris answered.
-“So we are neighbors’.
-At that time he was living in Sherwood CC, not far away from us.
+“In Camarillo,” Chris answered.
+“So we are neighbors.”
+At that time, he was living in Sherwood CC, not far away from us.
 Then he asked for Chris’ name.
 He gave him and said “I am Polish”.
-Well he is only half Polish, but at that point it didn’t matter.
-“You know,” Gretzky said, “my father is Polish too”.
+Well, he is only half Polish, but at that point, it didn’t matter.
+“You know,” Gretzky said, “my father is Polish, too”.
 The ice was broken.
-My son was encouraged to talk more and more.
-I asked, if I can take picture of both of them.
+It encouraged my son to talk more and more.
+I asked, if I can take a picture of both of them.

-When we came home, Mother made us a collage: my picture of both hockey players, Gretzky’s autographed picture and two stubs of our plane tickets.
+When we came home, Mother made us a collage: my picture of both hockey players, Gretzky’s autographed picture, and two stubs of our plane tickets.

 I live for moments like this.
-And to experience these we have to occasionally get away from the operating table.
+And to experience these, we have to occasionally get away from the operating table.